dyspop/responsysrest/README.md

     client.delete_from_profile_list(list_name, riid)

-Delets a record from a profile list.
+Deletes a record from a profile list.
 Examples:

     client.delete_from_profile_list('CONTACTS_LIST', 'a@b.c')